 Before finalizing a business name, be sure to ask the opinion of several friends and business owners.
 This step could have prevented business names like:

-a Delaware-based biotech company that sells thin layer chromatography plates.
+A Delaware-based biotech company, Analtech sells thin layer chromatography plates.
 Check out their web site (www.analtech.com leads directly to the more serious www.ichromatography.com), and you’ll see that they routinely refer to thin layer chromatography as TLC (as in TLC plates), which in itself carries a double meaning.
 Somehow “Analtech is the world’s best provider of TLC” just doesn’t seem like something you want to say aloud.

-which is the result of the inexplicable “Nazi chic” craze that gripped Thailand only a few years back.
+Hitler Chicken is the result of the inexplicable “Nazi chic” craze that gripped Thailand only a few years back.
 The word “Hitler” doesn’t have some other meaning in the Thai language, nor is it the name of one of the business’s owners.
 The association with the former leader of the Nazi Party was not only deliberate, but emphasized in their marketing.
 At one point, the signage featured a drawing of Adolf Hitler, dressed as KFC’s Colonel Sanders, against a red backdrop.
 Needless to say, KFC was not amused, and the name has since been changed to H-ler.
-Still, enough people thought this was a good name for a restaurant that the sign got made in the first place.
+Still, enough people thought this was a good name for a restaurant.

 These days, there’s a fresh obstacle facing new businesses trying to decide on the perfect name.
 Even if the name sounds fine and looks good on the sign, the web address can be unexpectedly offensive.
 Here are a few businesses that didn’t realize they had a problem until it was time to buy a domain name: